sin5678/inav_cn_wiki/Home.md

 ### Getting started

 Download the *.hex file for your flight controller from the [latest stable iNav release page](https://github.com/iNavFlight/inav/releases/latest) and use the chrome app [Cleanflight Configurator](https://chrome.google.com/webstore/detail/cleanflight-configurator/enacoimjcgeinfnnnpajinjgmkahmfgb) to flash it.

-Find latest iNav release and flash it.
-It can be found at [Github page](https://github.com/iNavFlight/inav/releases) or use Cleanflight flasher to directly download newest version and flash.
+You can also buy the android app [Cleanflight flasher](https://play.google.com/store/apps/details?id=com.eziosoft.cleanflight_flasher) to directly download newest version and flash.

 If your board is not aligned “normally”, with the printed arrow pointing to the quad’s front, you have to set board alignment.
 This can be needed to access the usb port from the side of the quad. iNav is different from cleanflight here, board alignment angles are set in degrees*10.
 So if your board is mounted 90 degrees clockwise to get USB port out to the side, you should type in CLI set align_board_yaw = 900